Why is there a war in Syria?

 A year later, the conflict with IS lent fresh impetus to the search for a political solution in Syria.
 The US and Russia persuaded representatives of the warring parties to attend "proximity talks" in Geneva in January 2016 to discuss a Security Council-endorsed road map for peace, including a ceasefire and a transitional period ending with elections.

 The first round broke down while still in the "preparatory" phase, as government forces launched an offensive around Aleppo.
-The talks resumed in March 2016, after the US and Russia brokered a nationwide "cessation of hostilities".
-But they collapsed the following month as fighting intensified.
+The talks resumed in March 2016, after the US and Russia brokered a nationwide "cessation of hostilities" that excluded jihadist groups.
+But they collapsed the following month.

 What is left of rebel territory?